sophiebeard/OIT-Project/oit-project/README.md

 #### Hosting on Netlify

 The app is going to be hosted initially on Netlify.
+The repository was imported from GitHub and then deployed.

+#### Create App

+I created my app in Facebook for Developers.
+The Instagram Basic API was generated.
+In the setting section, the website that I deployed from Netlify was added.

+#### Obtaining an API key

+After obtaining an API key through the FB developer page, I tests the get request using postman.
+This showed that the caption, id, media_url and username keys were functioning correctly.
+The timestamp key for some reason wasn't working.
+So this was removed from the API Key for now.